 - Obese = BMI of 30 or greater

 BMI charts usually underestimate how fat people are, especially if they have very little muscle and a high body fat percentage.
-If you’re “obese” according to a BMI chart, then you can benefit from losing weight.
+If you’re “obese” according to a BMI chart, then you can probably benefit from losing weight.

 Lifting weights can give you enough additional muscle mass to be considered overweight according to BMI charts, but you can’t gain enough muscle to be considered obese without using steroids.